ZBar/ZBar/iphone/doc/optimizing.rst

 --------

-These examples demonstrate several scenarios for scanning from the camera with automatic capture using iOS 4.
+These examples demonstrate several scenarios for scanning from the camera with automatic capture.
 You can try them yourself using the readertest.
 For each example, start with the default settings (by tapping the ``ZBarReaderViewController`` class), then enable continuous mode and the custom overlay (by disabling :member:`~ZBarReaderViewController::showsZBarControls`).
 You should also use